-Steel group Steel grade Property class Core hardness, HV ^a min.
+Steel group Steel grade Hardness class Core hardness HV ^a min.

 Austenitic A2, A3, A4, A5 20H 200

 25H 250

 Ferritic F1 25H 250

-^a For threads \leq ST3,9 HV 5 shall be used; for threads $>$ ST3,9 HV 10 shall be used.
+^a For threads \leq ST3.9, test force 5 HV shall be used; for threads $>$ ST3.9, test force 10 HV shall be used.

-5.2.3 Torsional strength
+5.4 Torsional strength

-Stainless-steel tapping screws shall have a torsional strength such that the torque necessary to cause failure, when tested in accordance with 6.3, shall equal or exceed the minimum torque values given in Table 5 for the applicable property class.
+Stainless steel tapping screws shall have a torsional strength such that the torque necessary to cause failure, when tested in accordance with 6.3, shall equal or exceed the minimum torque values given in Table 5 for the applicable hardness class.

-5.3 Thread forming capability
+5.5 Thread forming capability

-Stainless-steel tapping screws shall form mating threads without deforming their own thread when driven into a test plate in accordance with 6.4.
+Stainless steel tapping screws shall form mating threads without deforming their own thread when driven into a test plate in accordance with 6.4.